Do I need to visit the Center before surgery date?

 May I go into the operating room with my child?

 Northbank does not allow parents to accompany children into the operating room.
-This is not allowed for many reasons, including patient privacy and safety.
+This is not allowed for many reasons, including patient privacy, safety and maintaining the sterile environment of the operating rooms and surrounding areas.

 May I drive home?